Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Wisconsin vs. Army College Football Odds, Plays and Insights

-The Wisconsin Badgers (2-3) take college football's first-ranked rushing defense into a matchup with the Army Black Knights (4-1), who have the No. 2 rushing attack, on Saturday, October 16, 2021.
+The Wisconsin Badgers (2-3), who have college football's first-ranked rush defense, square off against the Army Black Knights (4-1) and their third-ranked rushing defense on Saturday, October 16, 2021.
 The Badgers are double-digit, 14-point favorites.
-The over/under is 39 for the outing.
+The over/under is 39.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.